| |

 is a fine, municipal Anglican parish church, and

-pavement, and has arches in its east and west
+adjoins the pavement, and has arches in its east

-walls to allow processions to pass within the
+and west walls to allow processions to pass

-precincts of the graveyard.
-This was built by the
+within the precincts of the graveyard.
+This was

-road, the church has an imposing presence.
-The
+proximity to the road, the church has an imposing

-grand 14th century tower is not typical of the
+presence.
+The grand 14th century tower is not

-into the darkness beneath the tower, very like
+the west, into the darkness beneath the tower,

 church is always open during the day, and has a